The Vermont Statutes Online

 § 13.
 Assurances of discontinuance

-(a) As an alternative to judicial proceedings, the secretary may accept an assurance of discontinuance of any violation.
-An assurance of discontinuance may include, but need not be limited to:
+(a) As an alternative to administrative or judicial proceedings, the Secretary may accept an assurance of discontinuance of any violation.
+An assurance of discontinuance may include:

 (1) specific actions to be taken;